 The first semester concentrates on building a foundation in the craft of acting, using training techniques rooted in the theater but applicable to screen acting.
 Students participate in a broad array of core classes that introduce them to finding the actor within, while simultaneously training their instrument to do the kind of technical, emotional, and physical work necessary for film acting.
 Since we believe that film actors also benefit immeasurably from working in front of a live audience, in addition to work in front of the camera, training in the first semester builds towards a live performance.

-The Six months Diploma program is covered in semester one, while the eight weeks program is covered in the first half of the diploma program.
+The Six months Diploma program is covered in semester one, while the 3 months program is covered in the first half of the 6 months diploma program.